webxdc/debuglog/README.md

 can depend on that then.

 The webxdc integration is in `src/webxdc.ts`.
 It simply adds an id to each update and then adds them to the store.
+Adding data to the store is debounced for performance reasons - the SolidJS store responds much better when you add a large amount of events at the same time instead of one by one.

 ### Changelog